 His first campaign in the blue and white hoops saw him make 35 appearances in all competitions and score two goals, fine form which encouraged Rangers to make the deal permanent in the summer of 2020.

 Having joined Tottenham aged just nine, the midfielder would rise through their academy before eventually making his Premier League bow on the opening day of the 2018/19 campaign.

-However, just a month later – in September 2018 – Amos ruptured his anterior cruciate ligament in his left knee while playing for Spurs’ Under-23s against Blackburn.
-That cruelly ruled him out of action for the rest of the season but, equally, paved the way for this eventual permanent switch across the capital.
+However, just a month later – in September 2018 – Amos ruptured his anterior cruciate ligament in his left knee while playing for Spurs’ Under-23s against Blackburn Rovers, an injury which would cruelly rule him out of action for the remainder of the season.

 - Full Name:

 - Central Midfielder